 1.1 This report has been prepared to assist in the development of policies designed to promote sustainable development within Lichfield District.
-Information provided within the document will inform the preparation of a Core Strategy for the District as part of the Local Development Framework.
-In particular this may assist with the consideration of potential development locations within the District and an overall spatial strategy for longer term development having regard to principles of sustainability.
+Following the adoption of the Local Plan Strategy (2008-2029) in February 2015, this document will inform the preparation of the Local Plan Allocations Document which complements the strategy.
+In particular this may assist with the consideration of potential development locations within the District's rural areas, having regard to principles of sustainability.

-1.2 This is a revision to the Rural Settlement Sustainability Study published in May 2008, containing updates where relevant and amendments to local services and facilities if they have changed.
+1.2 This is a revision to the Rural Settlement Sustainability Study published in July 2011, containing updates where relevant and amendments to local services and facilities if they have changed.